DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/5 Item Types/SimpleItem/label/alignment.md

 ---
 ---
 ##### shortDescription
 Specifies the label's horizontal alignment.
+Applies only if the [labelMode](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#labelMode) is *"default"*.

 ---